- Interest-free offers

 Some cards earn rewards or frequent flyer points for every $1 spent on the card.
 These programs can provide extra value, particularly if you have an interest-free credit card for purchases.

-While some cards charge $0 annual fees, others charge fees that can range from $20 to over $700 each year.
+While some cards have $0 annual fees, others charge fees that range from $25 to over $700 each year.
 And if you get a no interest credit card that charges a monthly fee instead, the costs could add up over time.
 Either way, make sure the savings you'll get from the interest-free period will offset the cost of these account fees.
 You may even want to consider a credit card with no annual fee to help save even more.

 Many credit cards offer a certain number of interest-free days for each statement period.
 For example, up to 55 days interest-free on purchases.